 · Participation in the competition selection process is free of charge.

-· The festival does not pay for the right to show films included in its competition programmes.
+· The festival does not pay screening fees for the films included in its competition programmes.

 · The Festival will begin announcing its programmes and selected films from January 1, and will cease the process no later than 7 days before the Festival’s Opening.
-Participants are informed about the inclusion of their submitted films in the Festival programmes by Fabruary 25 (yearly).
+Participants are informed about the inclusion of their submitted films in the Festival programmes by 31 January.

 · The final decision on the inclusion of a film in the IDFF ARTDOCFEST/RIGA competition programmes is made by the Programme Board.
 The Programme Board does not comment on reasons for refusal.